 Regtech Companies play a vital role in designing different reports related to the regulations.
 Here are some reports which help the bankers to understand the insights into the borrowers associated with their bank from external sources.
 One such company is Riskpro, which offers Intelligence-as-service.

 - Investigative Intelligence Report – India’s investigative agencies have become aggressive and have investigated numerous borrowers of Indian banks.
-These reports provide insights about these investigative actions
+These reports provide intelligence for financial institutions about their borrowers involved probed by the investigative agencies.

 - Enforcement Action Report – Enforcement Agencies are going behind the borrowers and in some cases are seizing the assets.
 This may impact the security offered to the bank.
 This is an external intelligence gathered on the borrowers of the bank.